 What happens next?

 The results of the workshop and the survey will inform the Green Grid strategy.
-We will publish the draft strategy and undertake additional consultation (likely to be Autumn 2020), so please watch this space!
+We will publish the draft strategy and undertake additional consultation (likely to be Spring 2021), so please watch this space!